openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

 Discovery is performed by putting the binding into join mode (by starting an thing search), and then putting the device into join mode.
 Generally, it is best to reset the device to do this.
 Resetting the device ensures that it is no longer joined to a previous network, will ensure it is awake if it is a battery device, and will restart any channel and network search that the device may perform.
 Consult the manual of the device at hand to see how to reset it, this differs from device to device.

 When the binding is put into discovery mode via the user interface, the network will have join enabled for 60 seconds.
 You can put it in discovery mode via the **Scan** button in the user interface.
-This can be found after you click the blue **+** button in the bottom right corder of the **Things** screen and then select the **ZigBee Binding**.
+This can be found after you click the blue **+** button in the bottom right corder of the **Things** screen and then select the **Zigbee Binding**.

 The binding will store the list of devices that have joined the network locally between restarts to allow them to be found again later.
-A ZigBee coordinator does not store a list of known devices, so rediscovery of devices following a restart may not be seemless if the dongle is moved to another system.
+A Zigbee coordinator does not store a list of known devices, so rediscovery of devices following a restart may not be seemless if the dongle is moved to another system.

-When a ZigBee device restarts (e.g. a bulb is powered on), it will send an announcement to advise the coordinator that it is on the network and this will allow the binding to rediscover devices that have become lost.
+When a Zigbee device restarts (e.g. a bulb is powered on), it will send an announcement to advise the coordinator that it is on the network and this will allow the binding to rediscover devices that have become lost.
 Battery devices often have a button that may also perform this function.

 ### Install Codes

 Note: Currently only Ember coordinators support Zigbee 3.0, it does not look like the Telegesis coordinators will receive an update to support it.

-ZigBee 3.0 requires that devices use an install code to securely join the network.
+Zigbee 3.0 requires that devices use an install code to securely join the network.
 This must be added to the binding before the discovery starts.
 Install codes should be printed on the box the device came in, or possibly on the device itself.
 Note that there is no standard format for how these codes may be displayed on the device or its packaging.
 You may need to use a QR reader to read the code - again these